 One step too many and your shop is replaced by the next on the list.

 How to provide the best possible customer experience?

 There are a few ways you can improve your customer service.

 - do you offer a variety of shopping options and payment methods?
 Any lack here can cost you unsatisfied customers who would turn to your competitors.
 It doesn’t sound too fortunate, does it?

 - is the shop secure enough?
 An SSL certificate is a must, but there are many other bits and bobs you should keep an eye on.

 - does your website load quickly?
 Sometimes one plug-in can clog your website for good.

-- can each and every one of your clients count on spotless customer service (a help center, web chat or social media discussion?)
+- can each and every one of your clients count on spotless customer service (a help center, web chat, vanity phone number or social media discussion?)